cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 We will see more useful applications of row expressions in the following sections.

 Beyond rows, we can also think in terms of *tables* as values.
-Here we are using tables to mean a collection of rows, not necessarily the named object living in the database.
+Here we are using "tables" to mean a collection of rows, not necessarily the named object living in the database.
 The result from a **SELECT** query is a table in this sense.

 Boolean subquery expressions